-- I use Epicure steamer to steam the potatoes for 6-8 min.
-(If you don’t have a steamer peel and cut potatoes into 1 inch cubes, boil them for 15 mins.
-Add ½ tsp salt and pinch of turmeric/1/8th tsp of turmeric while they are boiling.
-Strain water).
+- I use an Epicure steamer to steam the potatoes for 6-8 min.
+(If you don’t have a steamer peel and cut potatoes into 1-inch cubes, and boil them for 15 mins.
+Add ½ tsp salt and a pinch of turmeric–up to 1/8th of a teaspoon while they are boiling.
+Strain the water.)
 Peel the steamed potatoes

 - Peel and mash the potatoes.

-- In a pan dry roast cumin seeds, mustard seed, curry leaves.
-Add onions, green chillies, ginger, roast them for 2mins.
+- In a pan, dry roast cumin seeds, mustard seeds, and curry leaves.
+Add onions, green chillies, ginger, and roast them for 2 minutes.

 - Add green peas.

 - Add salt, turmeric powder and squeeze ½ lemon.

 To make Samosas:

 - Preheat the oven to 400°F.

-- Line the baking tray with silicon mat or parchment paper
+- Line the baking tray with silicone mat or parchment paper.

 - Pour 2 cups of lukewarm water in a medium-size bowl.

 - Peel or cut the entire outer brown layer of the bread.

-- Moist the bread by dipping the 4 corners of the bread for 1-2 sec.
-Make sure the bread is not too wet or it will start breaking
+- Moist the bread by dipping the 4 corners of the bread for 1-2 seconds.
+Make sure the bread is not too wet or it will start breaking.

 - Press the moist bread between your palms gently to drain excess water into the same lukewarm water bowl.